kennethEdwin147/kennethEdwin147/readme.md

 <h1 > Hi, It's kenneth. 👋 </h2>

-<p align='center'>I'm a passionate about math, new technologies and computer science.</p>
+<p >I'm a passionate about math, new technologies and computer science.</p>

 <br>